Your Guide to Intimidation of a Justice System Participant Charges by Defence Lawyers in Toronto

 - A participant in the justice system, in order to make the performance of their duties more difficult, or

 - A journalist, in order to prevent them from distributing information to the public about a criminal organization.

 To be convicted, the Crown must prove beyond a reasonable doubt that you intended to promote a state of fear in a journalist, justice system participant, or member of the public, in order to impede the administration of justice/prevent them from doing their job/limit the dissemination of information about a criminal organization.

-Investigation of Intimidation of a Justice System Participant Charges in Surrey
+Investigation of Intimidation of a Justice System Participant Charges in Toronto

-This offence is taken extremely seriously by the police and by the Crown.
-An investigation of an allegation of intimidation of a justice system participant or journalist in Surrey is typically initiated by a complaint from an alleged victim of intimidation, or a witness.
-The police will attend the scene and request a written statement from the alleged victim or any other witness, then will launch an investigation.
+This offence is taken extremely seriously by the police, and by the Crown.
+An investigation of an allegation of intimidation of a justice system participant or journalist in Toronto is typically initiated by a complaint from an alleged victim of intimidation, or a witness.
+The police will attend the scene and request written statements, then will launch an investigation.

 The investigation may include interviewing all witnesses, reviewing any video surveillance, seizing any evidence involved, photographing the scene, and obtaining medical records, if relevant.

 After the police have gathered their evidence, they will arrest you if they believe you are the perpetrator.
 If you are not present at the scene, police will track you down or issue a warrant for your arrest.
 Police may then decide to charge you immediately, or they may transport you to the Police District Office for further questioning and processing, before deciding whether or not to lay charges.
 You will likely be given the opportunity to speak to a lawyer before being questioned; you should exercise your right to obtain this legal advice.